mu-ts/dynamodb/README.md

 }
 ```

+## No Class No Problem

+You can always use the `tableName('user', 'super-special-users')` helper to register a name you want to reference. ie, `getItem('users', 'user-id)`.

+Alternatively, you can define the table name in your environment variables and then use the environment variable name as the key. `process.env.USERS_TABLE = 'morespecialer-users'` and then `getItem('USERS_TABLE', 'user-id)`.

+In these cases each response is still 'de dynamo-ized' by converting AttributeValue's into their simple form. `hello: { S: 'world' }` becomes `hello: 'world'` for exmaple.

 ## Client

 There is a singleton that wraps the Client which you can use to reconfigure the client should you need to do so.